|

 Minor Prophets (2) - A study (mostly verse-by-verse) of the Minor Prophets.
 This course covers practical and doctrinal aspects of the books of Hosea through Malachi.

-Matthew (3) - An important study into what is perhaps the most transitional of all transitional books.
+Matthew (2) – An important study into what is perhaps the most transitional of all transitional books.
 Special attention is given to the Jewish character of the book, and the doctrines that stem from it.

 John (2) - A verse-by-verse study.
 The richness of this gospel provides broad doctrinal and inspirational backdrop.

-Romans (2) - The hub of Pauline dogma is closely examined and discussed verse-by-verse.
-1 & 2 Corinthians (2) - A practical and doctrinal verse-by-verse study.
+Romans (2) – The hub of Pauline doctrine is closely examined and discussed verse-by-verse.

 Galatians through Colossians (2) - A verse-by-verse examination of some of the meat of Pauline doctrine.

-The Five Ts (2) - The doctrines of Pauline theology are examined verse-by-verse in this study of 1 & 2 Thessalonians, 1 & 2 Timothy, and Titus.
+The Five T’s (2) – The doctrines of Pauline theology are examined verse-by-verse in this study of 1 & 2 Thessalonians, 1 & 2 Timothy, and Titus.

 Hebrews & James (2) - A careful theological approach is taken to these verse-by-verse studies.

-Revelation (2) - The magnum opus of New Testament prophecy is carefully considered verse by verse.
+Revelation (2) – The magnum opus of New Testament prophecy is carefully considered verse by verse.
 Principles of sound hermeneutics are conscientiously applied.
+Various perspectives examined

-Name (Credit Hours) and Description - Other Courses
+Name (Credit Hours) and Description

 Biblical Law (2) - This course will give understanding of the laws and guidelines instituted by God to govern mankind.
 These Biblical principles will give insight into the proper ways that governments should function even in our world today.

-Church Administration (3) - The nuts and bolts of this very necessary (but often neglected) area.
+Church Administration (2) – The nuts and bolts of this very necessary (but often neglected) area.
 Financial, personal, and legal issues are discussed in depth.

-Church History II (2) - A continuation of Church History I. Starting after the Reformation, this course will examine not only the great Christian leaders, but also the movements these men generated.
+Church History II (2) – A continuation of Church History I. Starting after the Reformation to the modern era.
+This course will examine not only the great Christian leaders, but also the movements these men initiated.
 What made them great?
 What made them cease?
 Will we learn from them today?
-Comparative Religions (2) - An examination of various religions and their doctrines.
-Practical conclusions are drawn concerning how to best deal with these groups.

 Greek II (2) - Prerequisite: Greek I - This course builds upon the foundation of Greek I.